dmnfarrell/dmnfarrell.github.io/_posts/2022-01-29-ireland-deaths-2021.markdown

 ## Care homes

 We can extract references to nursing homes in each death notice.
-This gives a somewhat crude estimate of deaths in elderly care facilities as a category.
+This gives a somewhat crude estimate of deaths in elderly care facilities as a distinct category.
 The values for each month per year as shown below in a heatmap.
 The spike in April of 2020 is shown clearly.
-These results also tally with the CSO's [press release](https://www.cso.ie/en/csolatestnews/pressreleases/2021pressreleases/pressstatementmeasuringmortalityusingpublicdatasources2019-2021/) that mentions 1,000 in January and 737 in February deaths in 2021.
+These results also tally roughyl with the CSO [press release](https://www.cso.ie/en/csolatestnews/pressreleases/2021pressreleases/pressstatementmeasuringmortalityusingpublicdatasources2019-2021/) that mentions 1,000 in January and 737 in February deaths in 2021.

 <div style="width: auto;">
  <a href="/img/nursing_home_heatmap.png"> <img class="scaled" src="/img/nursing_home_heatmap.png"></a>